 The ROM publishes and co-publishes a wide variety of books relating to the Museum, its collections and research.
 Subject areas include Canadian heritage, world art and archaeology, natural history, palaeobiology, and earth science.
-ROM books are distributed by University of Toronto Press, except where otherwise noted, and are available in bookstores, online and in the ROM Museum Store.
+ROM books are distributed by University of Toronto Press, except where otherwise noted, and are available in bookstores, online and in the ROM Boutique.

 For the past 100 years, the Royal Ontario Museum has gathered precious objects from around the world to connect its visitors to all corners of the globe.
 To celebrate our centennial, 21 Canadian writers, artists, scientists—including an astronaut—share their personal connections with 21 extraordinary objects from the Museum’s collections.

 Read Joseph Boyden’s observations around the Blackfoot robe and Deepa Mehta’s childhood memories of trying to dance inspired by Shiva Nataraja’s “Dance of Bliss.”
 Look at the meteorite that Chris Hadfield suggests is an actual glimpse into Jules Verne’s Journey to the Centre of the Earth.
 The book captures moments, thoughts, stories—humorous, nostalgic and oftentimes deeply personal.